Nilpotent Types and Fracture Squares in Homotopy Type Theory: Nilpotent types

 \subsection{$K(-,n)$-bundles}

-The goal of this section is to give a hands-on description of fibrations with fiber an Eilenberg-Mac Lane space (\cref{remark:descriptionbundles}) and its associated actions, that will allow us to work with principal fibrations and nilpotent types.
-This description follows from \cref{proposition:characterizationF}, which, inspired by \cite{shulman}, studies the classifying spaces of $K(A,n)$-bundles, and establishes the equivalence between the type of unpointed $n$-dimensional Eilenberg-Mac Lane spaces and the type of doubly-pointed $(n+1)$-dimensional Eilenberg-Mac Lane spaces.
+The goal of this section is to give a hands-on description of fibrations with fiber an Eilenberg--Mac Lane space (\cref{remark:descriptionbundles}) and their associated actions that will allow us to work with principal fibrations and nilpotent types.
+This description follows from \cref{proposition:characterizationF}, which, inspired by \citep{shulman}, studies the classifying spaces of $K(A,n)$-bundles, and establishes the equivalence between the type of unpointed $n$-dimensional Eilenberg--Mac Lane spaces and the type of doubly-pointed $(n+1)$-dimensional Eilenberg--Mac Lane spaces.

+The main reason to introduce doubly-pointed Eilenberg--Mac Lane spaces is the following.
+In order to associate an action of $\pi_1(X)$ on a group $G$ to a $K(G,n)$-bundle over $X$ in a natural way, we must construct a map from the space classifying $K(G,n)$-bundles to the space classifying $\pi_1(X)$-actions on $G$.
+To state this more concretely, we give the following definition.

+\begin{defn} Given a natural number $n \geq 1$, and a group $G$ (assumed to be abelian if $n > 1$), define the \define{type of unpointed Eilenberg--Mac Lane spaces} of type $G$, $n$ as follows: